 - Obtain a physical exam indicating clearance from a nurse practitioner, a physician, or a physician's assistant.
-The Health Assessment form is available on the Nursing website. - Demonstrate current immunization status to include the following: - Completion of Hepatitis B vaccine (HBV) series - o Mumps-measles-rubella vaccine (MMR) (must have two doses after age 12 months) - Varicella (chickenpox) must have evidence of immunity to varicella.
-Evidence of immunity to varicella includes any of the following: - Laboratory evidence of immunity (varicella titer) or laboratory confirmation of disease. - Documentation of varicella vaccination-2 doses at least 28 days apart. - o Standard childhood immunizations: Polio (OPV/IPV) and DTP/DT - TdaP/Td (Students who have not had a Td within the past two years will need a TdaP vaccine.
-TdaP is valid for ten years.)
+The Health Assessment form is available in the Nursing Student Handbook website. - Demonstrate current immunization status to include the following: - o Completion of Hepatitis B vaccine (HBV) series - Mumps-measles-rubella vaccine (MMR) (must have two doses after age 12 months) - Varicella (chickenpox) must have evidence of immunity to varicella.
+Evidence of immunity to varicella includes any of the following: - Laboratory evidence of immunity (varicella titer) or laboratory confirmation of disease. - Documentation of varicella vaccination-2 doses at least 28 days apart. - o Standard childhood immunizations: Polio (OPV/IPV) and DTP/DT - Tdap/Td (Students who have not had a Td within the past two years will need a Tdap vaccine.
+Tdap is valid for ten years.)